Skip to Content

-Q: Why did you feel that slavery was such an important topic in the history of Scarsdale?
+Q: Why is slavery such an important topic in the history of Scarsdale?

-Now, look, another thing that we talked about is that this stuff is complicated.
+This stuff is complicated, but obviously super important.
 You’ve got to decide, for figures, like Washington or Jefferson, how much does their legacy as slaveholders affect the other good things that they did?
 Because they clearly did good things.
 These people in Scarsdale did things that benefit us today.
 For example, the Popham family donated the land to the church of St. James the Less and there were black people in the 1800s who were baptized there.
 So, that seems like that was a good thing.
 But on the other hand, there were other people, members of that family who had enslaved people up through 1820.
 You have to decide what standards do we hold of the past?
 Do we hold them to today’s standards?
 Or do we hold them by other standards, the standards of their day?

 Q: Why is this message about learning our history so important for the youth today to understand?